What are the prices of your fish?

 Should I feed the fish in my pond or lake?

 Feeding a pond or lake, whether it is small or big, will enhance it's productivity.
 Check out our Pond and Lake Stocking section for a more detailed discussion on feeding fish artificial feed.

-Not generally.
-During our days that are open to the public we will have some available for sale.
-Check out our News and Events Page.
-Otherwise, try your local feed store.
+Try your local feed store.
 If you live in the Sacramento area we recommend Sheldon Feed and Supply on Grant Line Road in Elk Grove.